 Please note.
-HMRC is set to rank as a secondary preferential creditor in relation to any taxes paid by employees and customers that are held by a business on their behalf, i.e. PAYE, VAT, NICs and Construction Industry Scheme deductions.
+HMRC ranks as a secondary preferential creditor in relation to any taxes paid by employees and customers that are held by a business on their behalf, i.e. PAYE, VAT, NICs and Construction Industry Scheme deductions.
 For corporation tax and any other taxes owed directly by a company, HMRC will still remain an unsecured creditor.
 There is not yet any cap on the age of the tax debts which can have preferential status.

 It is thought that in doing this, ‘’when a business becomes insolvent, more of the taxes paid in good faith by that business’ employees and customers will fund public services, rather than these being distributed to other creditors such as financial institutions’’.